Neyywaar/CodeDesh/README.md

-# SandCode
+# CodeDesh

-This is the repository for the SandCode, which is an online code editor designed to help users use HTML, CSS & JavaScript.
+This is the repository for the CodeDesh, which is an online code editor designed to help users use HTML, CSS & JavaScript.
 The project is built using HTML, CSS & JavaScript and is hosted on Netlify.

 ## Features